How to decorate get well cookies with painted flowers.

 These flower cookies serve as wishes of health for a friend of mine who underwent surgery.
 The Eglantine Rose, according to the Language of Flowers, signifies a “wound to heal.”
 (Scroll to the end to see the flower in real life.)
 I’m sure we can all interpret “wounds” as we wish, beyond the cut of a surgeon.
 I know all too well how fragile the body is and how easily we are wounded, but we’re designed to heal.
 For my friend, I’m hoping that happens quickly!

 to make Eglantine Rose cookies

 you will need:*

 *Find the cookie cutter (maybe part of a set), decorating bags, couplers, tips and paintbrushes in the craft store.
 For food coloring, I suggest Americolor Soft Gel Pastes, found online or in specialty stores.
 Bright White, Egg Yellow, Electric Pink and Chocolate Brown used here.
-For tips on finding supplies, click HERE.
+Find cookie decorating supplies HERE.

 step one: make your cookies.
 Prepare cookie dough according to the recipe.
 Chill, roll out, cut out circles, bake and let cool completely.